The Father's Temple Worship System Today

 The Father's Earthly Temples are Holy

 The many scriptures that speak of God's earthly temples clearly show that these temples must be respected as the most sacred places on earth.
 Because the bodies of the elect are the Father's holy temples on earth in which his spirit presence dwells during the gospel age of salvation, the Father will not allow the power of his holy spirit, his personal spirit, or Christ's spirit to inhabit a person that is not holy.
 All things that come into close contact with God's holy place must be free from all sin and impurity; therefore, a child of God must be holy in order to be God's temple.

-But, how does the body of the elect become holy and remain in a condition of physical and spiritual purity so that it can be a temple in which the spirit presence of God can dwell?
-The answer is that, during the baptismal ceremony, a physical and spiritual change takes place that makes the body an acceptable place in which the spiritual presence of God can dwell.
+But, how does the body become holy and remain in a condition of physical and spiritual purity so that it can be a temple in which the spirit presence of God can dwell?
+The answer is that, during the baptismal ceremony, a physical and spiritual change takes place that makes the body an acceptable place in which the spirit-presence of God can dwell.
 In the baptismal water, God purifies the body and purges the spirit of all sin.